 Calling steroid injections into question

 Steroid injections can quickly relieve inflammation in the joints, and the effects may last from several weeks to several months.
-I’ve seen a number of patients who got significant relief from steroid injections every three or four months.
-But a 2019 report of one medical center’s experience and a review of past research came to some concerning conclusions about joint injections for osteoarthritis of the hip or knee.
+I've seen a number of patients who got significant relief from steroid injections every three or four months.
+But, a new report of one medical center's experience and a review of past research came to some concerning conclusions about joint injections for osteoarthritis of the hip or knee.
 These included:

 - a lack of compelling evidence that they work